 The Genesis GV60 was revealed last week, and along with the reveal was the announcement of a wireless charging option.
 GV60 uses the same battery platform that will be used on Hyundai’s future line of electric vehicles, with estimates predicting about 270 miles per charge.
 GV60 will first come to Korea before landing in the US next year, and it will be the first EV capable of charging when parked over a wireless charging pad.

-It will reportedly take about six hours to completely charge the battery wirelessly.
+The Genesis GV60’s wireless charging system is expected to take about six hours to completely charge the battery wirelessly.
 By comparison, reports indicate charging from a normal cable would take about 10 hours or longer, depending on the size of the charger.
+This significant reduction in charging time is a major advantage, making the GV60 an attractive option for potential EV buyers.

 Latest Geeky Gadgets Deals